Sign up now for a

 “No, you can’t.
 You can’t keep me from dying.”
 Her face was expressionless, but her eyes were dark and full of fear.

 “I didn’t do anything.
 I’ve just always known.
 Even when I was a little girl.
 I’m going to die this year.
 I won’t live to see my sixteenth birthday.
 It’s true, Jane.
 It’s something I’ve always known, but now that it’s here. . .
 I’m scared.
 Really scared.
 I don’t want to die.
 At least not by myself.
 Jane, when I die, will you come with me?
 Please, I can’t die without you.”
-Her sobs were shaking her frail body.
+Her sobs shook her frail body.

 “Sweetheart, calm down.
 Shhhhh.
 You know only God knows when someone will pass on.
 You’re just imagining this.
 Take deep breaths.”